 Timing, drink / food stations along the way and hot meal at the finish.

-You can also transfer your place to others for a change fee of 100, - up to 14 days before the start.
+No refunds are given upon cancellation, but you can transfer your place to others free of charge up to and including 31 March 2023 and for a change fee of NOK 100 in the last 14 days before the start.

 All participants are obliged in all Norwegian exercise events to redeem the license.